Bills should be paid on or before the payment date indicated on your bill.

 Many payment options are available 24/7, such as Kenergy’s smart phone app (www.smarthubapp.com), online at kenergycorp.com or by telephone at 1.844.255.3679.

 Members may mail in payments or visit offices.
-Each of Kenergy’s six offices have an after-hours depository.
+Each of Kenergy’s five offices have an after-hours depository.

-And, in an effort to provide more convenience to members, these area businesses take Kenergy payments, too.
-In Henderson, Field and Main Bank (formerly Ohio Valley Bank), Fifth Third Bank and Old National Bank.
+And, in an effort to provide more convenience to members, these area businesses take Kenergy payments too.
+In Henderson, Field and Main Bank (formerly Ohio Valley Bank) and Fifth Third Bank.

 Lewisport City Hall has a dropbox, and Smith Super Saver in Beech Grove has a dropbox.